trufflesuite/ganache-cli-archive/README.md

 $ testrpc --account="<privatekey>,balance" [--account="<privatekey>,balance"]
 ```

+Note that private keys are 64 characters long, and must be input as a 0x-prefixed hex string.
+Balance can either be input as an integer or 0x-prefixed hex value specifying the amount of wei in that account.

-When using `--account`, an HD wallet will not be created for you.
-Note that private keys are 64 characters long.
+An HD wallet will not be created for you when using `--account`.

 ##### Library